GlasgowEmbedded/glasgow/docs/manual/src/use/repl-script.rst

 For this example, I will be using the `Sparkfun BMP085 <https://www.sparkfun.com/products/retired/9694>`_ (a now-retired breakout for an I²C barometric pressure sensor), which supports 3.3v operation.

 .. note::
     I²C busses are implemented using open-drain, meaning that pull-up resistors are `required`...
-Glasgow's onboard 10kΩ pull-ups can be enabled by passing the ``--pulls`` argument, though they may not suffice for fast or long busses.
-This particular breakout board has on-board pull-ups already, so it's not necessary.
+Glasgow's onboard 10kΩ pull-ups can be enabled by passing the ``--pulls`` argument --- while they will generally be enough, they may not suffice for fast or long busses.
+This particular breakout board has on-board pull-ups already, so it's not necessary to use them.

 .. code:: console